CMU-17313Q/CMU-17313Q.github.io/docs/projects/P3/index.md

 To receive full credit for the final deadline, we expect:

-- [ ] A link to your successfully run CD GitHub action that deploys the website while following proper GitHub practices in handling deployment secrets
 - [ ] A design document describing your research into each of the potential tools, justification for your selection of integrated tool(s), and your final integration plan
-- [ ] A link to a succuessful run of a GitHub Action that demonstrates your integration of your selected tool(s) into your team workflow
+- [ ] A link to a successful run of a GitHub Action that demonstrates your integration of your selected tool(s) into your team workflow

 To receive full credit for the extra credit, we expect: